To say rape can’t happen in a marriage is wrong!

 Question:

-I was surfing the Internet and happened upon your site.
+I was surfing the Internet when I found your site.
 I am a Christian, a woman and having read Chapter 11, take this opportunity to express my belief that the final sentence of the final paragraph of this page, appears to draw a conclusion that is not scriptural and simply wrong.

-I assume that the paragraph that I find offensive is informed by the marital principles expressed in the Corinthians?
+I assume the paragraph I find offensive is informed by the marital principles expressed in the Corinthians?

 I disagree with the author's conclusion that if a woman "withhold(s) sexual privileges from her husband" he may force her and that this would not be rape "From the Bible's perspective, it is not possible for a husband to rape his own wife."
 This is the wrong conclusion to draw.